Agenda London

 Speaker: Steve Rudge, Symetri & Nigel Robinson, Service Works Global

-Stage/Room: Live on stage in London.
-Streamed to the digital audience.
+Stage: Live on stage in London.

 The journey from traditional 2D workflows to intelligent, data-driven BIM processes is reshaping not just how we design and construct buildings, but also how we manage and operate them.
 But how can firms successfully bridge this gap while maximizing efficiency and maintaining design integrity?